flozano/docker-percona/README.md

 -d aggr/percona
 ````

-### 6. If you want an easier start than before, add persistent storage for config too:
+### 6. If you want an easier start than before, add persistent storage for config:
 ````
 root@docker:~# docker run --restart=unless-stopped \
 --name percona \